revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 <blockquote>

 It iterates the elements for the fixed number of times.
-It should be used if the number of iteration is known.
+It should be used if the number of iterations is known.

  </blockquote>